Aliette de Bodard: Writing

-Bodard's short story collection Scattered Among Strange Worlds was released in July, 2012.
-The collection features two science fiction stories entitled "Scattered Along the River of Heaven" and "Exodus Tides".
-Her short story "The Dust Queen" was published in the science fiction anthology Reach for Infinity in 2014.
+Her short story "The Shipmaker" won the 2010 British Science Fiction Award for Best Short Fiction.
+She won the 2012 Nebula Award for her short story "Immersion".
+She also won the 2013 Nebula Award for "The Waiting Stars".

 Her novel The House of Shattered Wings, set in a devastated Paris ruled by fallen angels, was published by Gollancz/Roc in August 2015.
 It won the BSFA Award for Best Novel of 2015.
 Her story "Three Cups of Grief, by Starlight" won the BSFA Award for Best Short Story of 2015, the first time a single author has ever won both fiction categories in the same year.
+Her Xuya Universe novella The Tea Master and the Detective won the 2018 Nebula Award for Best Novella.

 Themes

 Many of her stories are set in alternate history worlds where Aztec or pre-communist Vietnamese cultures are dominant.
 In a 2018 interview with L'épaule d'Orion, she stated that "taste is largely underutilised sensorily in science-fiction... future worlds in SF have a tendency to be sanitised."
-In a 2021 interview with Locus, she stated that she tried to write "parent-child relationships, and very often a mother-daughter relationship, because that’s a thing you don’t often see, aside from the controlling mother and the estranged mother.
-You don’t even often see characters with dead mothers – the mothers tend to just fade out."
+In a 2021 interview with Locus, she stated that she tried to write "parent-child relationships, and very often a mother-daughter relationship, because that's a thing you don't often see, aside from the controlling mother and the estranged mother.
+You don't even often see characters with dead mothers – the mothers tend to just fade out."